Planar Surface Reconstruction from Sparse Views: Implementation

 In practice, in Eqn.~\ref{eqn:discrete objective} of the paper, we normalize the offset error and normal error.
 Since the offset error is unbounded, we clamp it by $O_{\mathrm{clamp}}$.
 We use $\mathtt{threshold}$ after Hungarian algorithm to reject matches with large distance error.
 The hyperparameters are determined using random search on the validation set: $\mathtt{threshold}=0.7$, $\lambda_e=0.47$, $\lambda_n=0.25$, $\lambda_o=0.28$, $O_{\mathrm{clamp}}=4$, $\lambda_N=0.311$, $\lambda_h=0.432$, $\lambda_t=0.166$, $\lambda_R=0.092$.

-{\bf Continuous optimization.} Continuous optimization further outputs refined camera $\{\hat{\tB}, \hat{\RB}\}$ and plane parameters $\hat{\piB}, \hat{\piB}'$ based on the discrete optimization results by using non-linear optimization to minimize both the geometric distance between the corresponding planes and the pixel alignment error based on pixel-level feature.
-We use \texttt{scipy.optimize.least\_squares} with default settings for the optimization.
+{\bf Continuous optimization.} Continuous optimization further outputs refined camera $\{\hat{\tB}, \hat{\RB}\}$ and plane parameters $\hat{\piB}, \hat{\piB}'$ based on the discrete optimization results by using non-linear optimization to minimize both the geometric distance between the corresponding planes and We use the trust-region reflective minimizer with default parameters implemented in scipy.optimize.least\_squares.
 For the pixel alignment error, we measure the distance between back-projected corresponding pixels on the corresponding planes.
 We first warp the texture of each plane segment to viewpoint normalized camera frame using the predicted plane parameters.
 We then extract SIFT~\cite{lowe2004distinctive} features and match keypoints between corresponding planes.
 Incorrect matches are filtered out using RANSAC with an affine transformation.
 Theoretically the predicted keypoints of the two plane segments in a correctly normalized camera frame should satisfy a stronger relationship (2D rotation+translation) if plane parameters are accurate.
 However, since our plane parameters are not perfect, we relax to an affine transformation.
 Finally, the corresponding pixels are back-projected to 3D using the camera intrinsics and extrinsics to calculate point-wise Euclidean distance.
 We use Eqn.~\ref{eqn:continuous} in our paper as the objective.
 We set $d_{\mathrm{cam}}$ to be the geodesic rotation distance between $\hat{\RB}$ and $\RB_{\hat{k}}$ to regulate the deviation from the selected camera bin.